Introduction

 Advantages for Healthcare Professionals:

-- Enhanced ability to detect serious cardiac conditions promptly.
+- Enhanced ability to detect abnormalities promptly.

 - Increased confidence in clinical decision-making based on reliable data.